 “Context” is a word that crops up often when Fu talks about the way he approaches his work, in all of which he strives for relevance and authenticity.
 “It’s about understanding the notion of authenticity and the core of what it takes to create things that are relevant to the cultural context we’re living in,” he says.
 “And it’s only by knowing and understanding – or being rooted in – that notion of authenticity that we’ll be able to evolve and learn and respond.”
 When asked about influences, he cites “that sense of journey and discovery as you go up the ramp” at Le Corbusier’s Villa Savoye, outside of Paris; Alvar Aalto’s home, office and workshop near Helsinki; and the privilege of “being exposed to these types and this quality of architecture at first hand and at that age”.

 If he was relatively unknown when he was approached by Swire to work on The Upper House, the hotel’s opening in 2009 as a subtly sophisticated urban escape – an hotel, indeed, that was unlike any other in Hong Kong – turned him into a star almost overnight, with commissions tumbling in to his by-now enlarged André Fu Studio not only from Hong Kong, but also from around the world.
 In this city alone he can count four key properties – The Upper House, K11 Artus, the Kerry Hotel and the St Regis – while hospitality projects overseas include the Fullerton Bay and Andaz hotels in Singapore, Bangkok’s Waldorf Astoria, the Shangri-La Tokyo, Villa La Coste in Aix-en-Provence, Southern France, and signature suites at the Berkeley in London.
-Other commissions include restaurants and residences; Hotel The Mitsui Kyoto opened last year, Claridge’s in London and The Maybourne Riviera in Monaco, the latter two doubtless resulting from what’s turned out to be a lengthy and fruitful relationship with the Maybourne Group and its boss Patrick McKillen, a man whom Fu describes as inspirational.
+Other commissions include restaurants and residences, and he’s now working on Hotel The Mitsui Kyoto, Claridge’s in London and The Maybourne Riviera in Monaco, the latter two doubtless resulting from what’s turned out to be a lengthy and fruitful relationship with the Maybourne Group and its boss Patrick McKillen, a man whom Fu describes as inspirational.